IBM-Blockchain-Archive/marbles/docs/host_marbles_bluemix.md

 		--------------------------------- Server Up - localhost:3000 ------------------------------------

-1. The app is already coded to auto deploy the chaincode.
-You should see further message about it deploying.
- **[IMPORTANT]** You will need to wait about 60 seconds for the cc to fully deploy.
-The SDK will do the waiting for us by stalling our callback.

 1. Once you see this message you are good to go:

-		[ibc-js] Deploying Chaincode - Complete
 		---------------------------------------- Websocket Up ------------------------------------------

 1. Marbles is running!
 Now [Continue tutorial 1](./tutorial_start_here.md#use).